 - Null values should not be allowed for the Primary key column

-- Verify that data inserted from UI is reflected properly in the appropriate table.
+- Verify that data inserted from UI is appropriately reflected in the appropriate table.

 Sample Test Cases for Database Testing

-If you want to maintain integrity and consistency in your data, it’s crucial to utilize Database testing. while creating test cases for database testing, be sure to take care of the following components:
+To maintain integrity and consistency in your data, it’s crucial to utilize Database testing.
+While creating test cases for database testing, be sure to take care of the following components:

 - Prepare the test environment